99 Shades of Silver?!

 "I know!"
 Aeris said angrily, "They portray me as a helpless damsel-in-distress who needs her big bad lover to protect her.
-Don't they know I can slash a sword as well?
-Don't they know all of the heroic things I've done?
+Don't they know I can fight as well?
 This author spins our story into some melodramatic semi-erotic thriller, and now people treat it as if it were all true!"

 "What about me?"
-Tifa whined, "I'm portrayed as this depressive type who torments herself by throwing herself at an emotionally dead man.
+Tifa complained, "I'm portrayed as this depressive type who torments herself by throwing herself at an emotionally dead man.
 Yuffie?
-Yeah, she's sneaky, but the book shows her as a hopeless kleptomaniac,"
+Yeah, she's sneaky, but the book shows her as a hopeless kleptomaniac."

 Tifa sighed.
-"Jessie is seen as a masochistic, suicidal mad genius, since the book decided to go with all of the myths about Rufus being a wife-beating sexual sadist,"
+"Jessie is seen as a masochistic, suicidal mad genius, not to mention the book decided to go with all of the myths about Rufus being a wife-beating sexual sadist."